BCCheungGit/Weelrn/README.md

 # Weelrn

+A series of Python Scripts for Weelrn, to run automated learning cycles on the discussion platform [Discourse](https://www.discourse.org)

 ---
 ## Set-up Production Environment using Docker and Ubuntu/Linux based system
 1. First, install Docker and Ubuntu (Either through WSL or through another method).